-Over the course of the 8 years, we have had the machine we have replaced the carburetor, the starter cord, the cutting head, and a gasket set.
+Over the course of the 10 years we've had the machine, we have replaced the carburetor, the starter cord, the cutting head, the solenoid, and a gasket set.
 Unlike many people who use their brush cutter maybe once a year, ours is in constant use.
-Here in the tropics, because of the warm weather, there is no down season.
+Here in the tropics there is no down season.

 Replacing Brush Cutter Line

 Because our brush cutter is used frequently, we buy our line on large rolls.
 We have used various types, including a triangula- shaped cutting cord.
 There are Stihl and other less expensive generic brands available.